oatpp/website/docs/docs/async/README.md

 - That you are using NON-BLOCKING I/O.
 - Calls that you make from within Async methods are NON-BLOCKING.

-All asynchronous logic in oatpp is based on `oatpp::async::Processor` and `oatpp::async::Coroutine`.
+All asynchronous logic in oatpp is based on [oatpp::async::Executor](/api/latest/oatpp/core/async/Executor/) and [oatpp coroutines](/docs/oatpp-coroutines/).

 Entities that provide Async API are named "**Async**Entity", Async methods are named "doSomething**Async**", code-gen macros that generate Async code are named "MACRO_**ASYNC**"

-For better understanding and examples see [oatpp Coroutines](/docs/oatpp-coroutines/)
+For better understanding and examples see [oatpp coroutines](/docs/oatpp-coroutines/)